 1. What are your gaps in Project Management Knowledge?

 If you are a designer, developer, or marketer, you already have many Project Management skills.
 Management areas such as integration, quality, scope, schedule, cost, quality, resource, risk, procurement, and communication, and stakeholder management are all involved in many projects.
 You may have already acquired some of these skills in your jobs.
 If you have been involved in a project plan or timeline or scope, you have already mastered a few skills recruiters are looking for in Project Managers.
-These skills are managing the budget and allocating the resources which any Project Manager has to acquire.
+These skills are managing the budget and allocating the resources any Project Manager must acquire.
 Always focus on the skills which you do not have and improve them so that you are familiar with all the skills.

 2. Get More Experience